 The variable Y is an outcome, or summary index of outcomes, following Kling et al (2007) and Karlan and Zinman (2010), for person i in cluster c and supercluster s.
-We code Y's so that higher values are more desirable (in some normative sense).
+We code Y's so that higher values are more desirable (in a normative sense).
 Standard errors are clustered at the geographic cluster c level, as that is the unit of randomization.
 The Data Appendix details the survey questions, or combinations thereof (for summary indices), that we use to measure each outcome.
-T is a binary variable that = 1 if respondent i lives ("lives" defined as where she sleeps) in a treatment cluster c, and = 0 otherwise; X is a vector of randomization strata (supercluster fixed effects, where the superclusters are nested in the bank branches), and Z is baseline value of the outcome measure, when available.
-19
+T is a binary variable that is 1 if respondent i lives ("lives" defined as where she sleeps) in a treatment cluster c, and is 0 otherwise; X is a vector of randomization strata (supercluster fixed effects, where the superclusters are nested in the bank branches), and Z is baseline value of the outcome measure, when available.16

-The parameter β identifies the AIT effect under the assumption that the randomization generated similar pools of individuals in treatment and control clusters, and that there are no spillover or general equilibrium effects from treatment into control clusters.
-(We are not aware of any prior studies with evidence of such spillovers.) β is a useful policy parameter, because it estimates the effect of providing access to Credito Mujer.
+The parameter β identifies the AIT effect under random assignment and absent spillover effects from treatment to control clusters (We are not aware of any prior studies with evidence of such spillovers). β is a useful policy parameter, because it estimates the effect of providing access to Credito Mujer.